 Not only is it emotionally better for children to be adopted with their siblings, but siblings also want and desire to be together as well.
 In a recent article, the many benefits and the importance of placing siblings together and adopting siblings together were discussed.
 It stated, “any child in the foster care system awaiting adoption will have transition issues, but having a sibling who has experienced the same upbringing and much of the same trauma helps ease them into the permanent, adoptive home.”

-Positive impacts are being made in respect to siblings together in care.
+Positive impacts are being made concerning siblings together in care.
 A bill in Maine was recently passed and is going to be enacted in the next month.
 This bill, sponsored by Representative Richard Malaby, enforces the importance of keeping siblings together.
 This law will prevent children in care from being separated.
 The value was noted about keeping siblings together, and how they need a support system.
 “You’re talking about children who have already been separated from their parents because their parents can’t take care of them, and now we’re doing the added damage to this child of separating them permanently from their siblings,” stated the article.

 Many others also realize the importance of adoptions together.
 A forum stated, “It is very important to keep sibling groups together wherever possible.
 Kids who’ve gone through foster care together are even closer than your average child because the only constant in their lives is one another.
 They have protected one another in many cases.”
 There were heart-wrenching stories about so many children in foster care or who were adopted with siblings.
 One response talked about the child she has in care who is 4 and a half and has been in 20 placements already.
 This just indicates that there needs to be a change in the system and how these children are placed and adopted together.

 As discussed, the reality is that siblings may not always be able to be placed together.
 For these siblings, there will be unknowns and questions about their biological families.
 This is such a popular topic in our society today that there are even shows about it.
 Long Lost Family, on TLC, depicts families becoming reunited after long periods of time.
-This enforces that not only is genealogy important to our society, but that people are ardently searching for biological siblings and families.
+This enforces that not only is genealogy important to our society but that people are ardently searching for biological siblings and families.
 They will take whatever measures, including being on a television show, to find them.

 Adoptions together and keeping siblings together is a very important topic in the adoption world.
-There is much talk and debate over the importance and the best ways to keep siblings together.
+There are much talk and debate over the importance and the best ways to keep siblings together.
 While I understand it isn’t a perfect world, I feel the research and personal stories show the remarkable value of keeping siblings together whenever possible.